CHIANGEL/chiangel.github.io/_pages/about.md

 Recent News
 ======
 - Jun., 2023.
-We release our [survey paper](https://arxiv.org/abs/2306.0587) and [awesome GitHub repo](https://github.com/CHIANGEL/Awesome-LLM-for-RecSys) for LLM-enhanced RS.
+We release our [survey paper](https://arxiv.org/abs/2306.05817) and [awesome GitHub repo](https://github.com/CHIANGEL/Awesome-LLM-for-RecSys) for LLM-enhanced RS.
 - May, 2023.
-One paper was accepted by KDD 2023 (rate: 22.1%).
+One paper was accepted by KDD 2023 (Accept Rate: 22.1%).

 Education
 ======